I have a Child Arrangements Order, what does that mean?

 What if I am concerned about sending my child because of Covid-19?

-Unfortunately, if you have a Child Arrangements Order, even if you were concerned about the risk of infection, preventing the other parent from having their court-ordered contact would still be a breach of the court order.
+If you have a Child Arrangements Order, even if you were concerned about the risk of infection, preventing the other parent from having their court-ordered contact would still be a breach of the court order.

 If parents can agree, they can both decide to vary the court order temporarily and informally.
 However, this is not legally binding, and the original order would still be in effect.